Portraits (Bury Tomorrow album): Release and promotion

 The album was released first in the United Kingdom through Basick Records on 12 October 2009 while it was released through Artery Recordings in March 2010 in Japan and the United States.
 The American version of the album featured both an alternate album art and an extended track listing with three bonus tracks: "Waxed Wings", "The Western Front" and "Breathe on Glass".
 These three tracks were released in the United Kingdom as an extended play titled On Waxed Wings.

 Two music videos were shot to accompany the release of Portraits.
-The first music video was for "Her Bones in the Sand" was released on 9 September 2008, a month prior to the release of the album.
+The first music video was for "Her Bones in the Sand" was released on 9 September 2008, a year prior to the release of the album.
 The music video for "You & I" was recorded at Southampton Solent University and featured Bury Tomorrow performing to 200 fans, the video was shot over the course of two days, with the second day focusing on the band performing.
 "You & I" was broastcasted on MTV2 in the United States, Scuzz in the United Kingdom and on Much Music in Canada.

 In an interview with Dead Press! in April 2017, frontman Dani Winter-Bates disclosed that they plan to celebrate the album's tenth anniversary in some way once it comes about in 2019.